A Love Song for Latasha

 A Love Song for Latasha is a 2019 American biographical documentary short film directed by Sophia Nahli Allison.
 Drawing on memories from the subject's cousin and best friend, the film reimagines the life of Latasha Harlins, a Black Los Angeles girl shot and killed by a convenience store owner in 1991.
-It was nominated for an Academy Award for Best Documentary Short Subject at the 93rd Academy Awards.
+It was nominated for Best Documentary Short Film at the 93rd Academy Awards.

 Production

 Allison spent two years making A Love Song for Latasha, serving as director, cinematographer, editor and producer.
 She originally pitched it to a documentary organization she worked for, given the approaching 25th anniversary of Latasha Harlins' 1991 death and the 1992 uprising it fueled.
 Allison wanted to create a piece restoring the memory of Harlins' life and death to their significance in those events, which are often described only as the Rodney King riots.
-(Harlin was shot to death by a convenience store owner only days after the police beating of King.)
+(Harlins was shot to death by a convenience store owner only days after the police beating of King.)
 But the organization's indifference and incomprehension of the subject's significance prompted a realization for Allison that "I could no longer work within institutions that don't validate the importance of my existence.
 If they don't validate the existence of other Black women and girls then they have no right to work with me."
 Instead she worked closely with Harlins' friends, developing a depiction of their childhoods and South Central Los Angeles.
 Alice Walker and Saidiya Hartman were influences in Allison's approach to creating a missing archive in the absence of home videos or other archival footage of Harlins.